What is demand response?

 When your battery system is enrolled in a demand response program, it will team up with thousands of others to provide stored energy to the power supply and help stabilize the grid, lowering prices for everyone and preventing outages.

-What happens during a demand response event?
+What happens during an event?

 Am I helping the environment by participating in a demand response program?